redhat-et/caliper/README.md

 - `plotter`: reads from a database and renders the information such that OCP components may be compared against each other across versions in order to track resource consumption changes.

+### General Pre-reqs

+- A dotenv (`.env`) must be present in the same directory as `prom-top` and `plotter` containing db connection information.
+This is to simplify database access to for both apps.
+An example file is provided at `./.env.example` in the repo root.

 ### Prom-top:

 **Prereqs**